The Night We Burned Ardoyne

 "The Night We Burned Ardoyne" is an Ulster loyalist song.

 It refers to the events of August 1969 when there were large-scale attacks in Ardoyne, a largely Catholic/Irish nationalist area in north Belfast, which saw many houses burnt out.

 It is sung to the tune of "Forty Shades of Green".

-It has been recorded on CD by The Blue Notes and The Thornlie Boys.
+It has been recorded on CD by The Bluenotes and The Thornlie Boys.
+Both versions have slightly different words but are still mostly the same.